exorstudios/riftbreaker-wiki/docs/modding-files/lua-files/autoexec.md

 - Lua files which end with " _autoexec.lua" in the Lua folder

 # RegisterGlobalEventHandler
+Since the _autoexec file is not an LuaEntityObject, we can't access things like the RegisterHandler and StateMachine.
+To solve this, the _autoexec file can use the RegisterGlobalEventHandler.
+It listens for **all** events, like an event_sink, and can access that information.
-A nice way to unlock something on a global level, is using the RegisterGlobalEventHandler in the Autoexec files.
+Like that, it's a nice way to unlock something on a global level.

 ## Example
 A simple example how to unlock a building as soon as the player mech is created (=spawned for the first time).
 Like this, no research is required.